 - Most workout apps can be done from your room thanks to using your bodyweight

 A good app for a travel workout?
-For running, I’m currently using MapMyRun (free) – Google Play, Apple, it help that I have a few friends on their so notification they’ve completed a run is a not so gentle reminder.
+For running, I’m currently using Strava (free) – Google Play, Apple, it helps that I have a few friends on their so notification they’ve completed a run is a not so gentle reminder.
 And the other one I’ve had a bit of success with is the 7-minute workout app (free) – Google Play, Apple.

 Feel free to add me 🙂

 I remember visiting my Seoul, South Korea on a long layover in 2013 (ish).
 As I was walking through a park, I saw a bunch of elder ladies working out with fixed gym equipment.
 The kind of equipment you now see in parks around the world.
 They aren’t always the fanciest pieces of equipment but they are functional and you’ll normally find 6-10 ‘machines’ available.
 Plenty to get a good workout in!